SarahKham/Challenge_Hacker_Rank/README.md

 * gedit Dockerfile : Creation of a Docker file, in this file we must write all the requirements that we had used:
 Python 3.7
 Entrypoint ( here we must put python and the script that we want to run which is main.py )
-* Docker build -t
+* docker build -t testh . : this cmd is used to build the python image IF the build is succesful we run:
-* Docker run -- name test main.py ab abc bc ( It's the same CMD that we had launched to run our main.py but on Docker :) )
+* docker run --name sarahkh testha main.py ab abc bc ( It's the same CMD that we had launched to run our main.py but on Docker :) )

 If we use all these steps we will have the result on Docker.